hm-lang/core/proposals/README.md

 Note that `A << 0 == A >> 0 == A`, and that negating the second operand is the same as switching the operation, i.e., `A << B == A >> -B`.

-Bitshifts have a higher precedence than multiplication and division because they are "stronger" operations: `100 << 3 == 800` whereas `100 * 3 == 300`, and the difference widens
+In contrast to C/C++, bitshifts have a higher precedence than multiplication and division because they are "stronger" operations: `100 << 3 == 800` whereas `100 * 3 == 300`, and the difference widens
 as the second operand increases; similarly for division, bitshift right `>>` is "stronger" than division at reducing the first operand via the second operand.